 - For large quantities, DTG digital is less efficient (fewer shirts per hour)

-- Owning a DTG would require new training for your employees who currently screen print instead of those who work with digital equipment.
+- Owning a DTG machine would require new training for your employees who currently screen print instead of those who work with digital equipment.

 - For small quantities, screen printing will be priced higher due to the extra labour required in preparing an image for production as compared to printing directly with the ink-jet technology.